TheIrishAce/Lantern/README.md

 # Lantern
-A interactive web based application for story building.
+An interactive web based application for story building with built in character screens.